Key Term Definitions

 previous experiences; creative ability.

-Memory n: The ability or act of recalling to mind any previous mental
+Memory n: The ability or act of recalling to mind any or parts of previous mental

-constructs ranging from sense experience to higher truth.
+constructs ranging from sensory experience to higher truth.

 Perception n: The act or ability of taking hold, apprehending or grasping mentally;

 recognizing, observing or becoming aware through the five senses or